Tree Boring Insects: How to Identify, Prevent, and Treat Wood-Boring Pests

 A large family of small beetles (1/8 to 1/4 inch) that tunnel between the bark and wood.
 Different species attack different tree types:

 Pine bark beetles (Ips and Dendroctonus species) have killed billions of pines across the western US, driven by drought and warmer winters that let populations explode.
 Mountain pine beetle alone has killed trees across 27 million acres of western forest.
+If you’re dealing with pine problems, our pine tree diseases guide covers the full range of threats these trees face.

 Elm bark beetles spread Dutch Elm Disease, the fungal infection that has devastated American elms.
 The beetles carry fungal spores from tree to tree as they feed.